 - the model is identical to an existing content type

 Synchronization also finds content types and properties in the database that no longer exist in code.
 Synchronization ignores the content type if the major and minor version numbers of the assembly containing the content type is smaller than the major and minor version numbers that committed changes to the databases during a previous synchronization.

-Synchronization commits any new content types or properties to the database.
+Synchronization commits any content types or properties to the database.
 To disable the commit phase, configure

 ContentModelOptions.EnableModelSyncCommitto false.
-The Synchronize button appears on content types to allow for more granular synchronization.
+The Synchronize button displays on content types to allow for more granular synchronization.
 The following operations are performed at this time.

 Update a content type or property.